ingridasemenec/DnDEncounterEstimator/README.md

 ## This Repository

-In this repository, we present scripts to extract, filter, and process data from the raw FIREBALL data files.
+Within this repository, we provide scripts designed to extract, filter, and manipulate data sourced from the raw FIREBALL data files.
+Following data processing, we offer a collection of scripts aimed at modeling specific features to predict combat success or the probability of a total party kill (TPK).

 ## Data Processing

-[extractor.ipynb](https://github.com/ingridasemenec/DnDFireballProject/blob/main/extractor.ipynb) script takes in the raw FIREBALL data json files and extracts the wanted features, saving them as a new database in a csv file.
+[extractor.ipynb](https://github.com/ingridasemenec/DnDFireballProject/blob/main/extractor.ipynb) processes the raw FIREBALL data in JSON format, extracting the desired features and storing them as a new database in a CSV file.

 Each saved instance starts with the associated `combat_id` and for each `combat_id` script looks for `event_type`.
 Each event is one of the following :
 ```text
 - message